hIMEI29A/FigletFonts/README.md

 **Collection of figlet fonts**

-Here is fat collection of well known FigLet fonts from different source.
+Here is fat collection of well known FigLet fonts gathered from different source.

 ## Options
 ___